This page has been fact checked by a Doctor of Nursing Practice who specializes in Oncology and has experience working with mesothelioma patients.

 Pleural effusion occurs when fluid builds between the two layers of the pleura.
 It can cause symptoms that include shortness of breath, cough, chest pains, hiccups, fever, and fatigue.
 Pleural effusion can be caused pneumonia, pulmonary embolism, and congestive heart failure.
 However, it is also commonly associated with asbestos-related conditions, including mesothelioma and asbestosis.

 Treatment of pleura effusion involves draining the fluid.
 Drainage relieves symptoms, although the effusion is likely to return if the underlying cause cannot be cured or controlled.
-Catheters and , thoracentesis are often used to treat pleural effusion.
+A thoracentesis can provide short term relief of a pleural effusion.
 More long-term strategies include pleurodesis to permanently close the pleural space.

 Chronic obstructive pulmonary disease (COPD) is usually a combination of emphysema and chronic bronchitis.
 Smoking is the number one cause of COPD.
 However, people exposed to asbestos and other toxins may also be at risk.
 COPD can also worsen with asbestos exposure.